bruceravel/BLA-XANES/doc/lib/Xray/BLA.rst

  illuminated by a small number of stray photons not associated with the imagining of photons at the peak energy.
 Pixels with fewer than this number of counts are set to 0.

+\ ``width_min``\  and \ ``width_max``\  [0 and 487]

+ The columns in the elastic image within which all elastic signal at all energies will be found.
+Pixels outside those columns will be set to zero.
+This is a way of suppressing obviously spurious signal.

+\ ``spots``\

+ A reference to a list of lists containing spots to be removed from elastic images during the bad/weak recipe step.
+Each entry in the list is a reference to a list of 4 numbers, the elastic energy, the x and y coordinates of the spot, and the radius of the spot.
+At that energy, the pixels within the radius around the (xy) coordinates will be set to zero.
+This is mostly sued to avoid skewing the polynomial fits in the polyfit recipe step, but is, in general, a hands-on way of removing spurious pixels from the elastic images.

+ The first entry in each list reference can be a single energy value or a range specified either as "emin-emax", which is an enclusive range over which to remove the spot, or "energy+" which removes the spot from the specified elastic image and from all subsequent images.